Investigation and enforcement

 - corrective action requests

-- statutory directions such as stop work orders, directions to install meters and remediation notices
+- statutory directions such as stop-work orders, directions to remove water management works and remediation notices

 - enforceable undertakings

 - licence action (including suspension, variation or cancellation)